 Where to Drink

 Any serious wine drinker is going to want to put the Lake Erie Wine Trail at the top of their list.
 Pace yourself for the more than 20 wineries spanning 220 miles from Ohio, Pennsylvania, and New York.
-Select your route and stretch your legs because you’ll be covering 42,000 acres of vineyards producing award-wining wine.
+Select your route and stretch your legs because you’ll be covering 42,000 acres of vineyards producing award-winning wine.

 If you can’t make it to the wine trail, Cloud 9 downtown offers a range of apps and local pours of beer and wine.
 The restaurant is only one of three in the state to offer draft wine, so make sure you try a glass!

 If you enjoy drinking in a legendary location, make it a point to go downtown to The Brewerie.
 This beer pub and restaurant is located in Erie’s historic train station, Union Station.
 This place was built in 1927, is still operational, and has welcomed many famous people from President Lincoln, President Franklin D. Roosevelt, and Babe Ruth just to name a few.
 Below Union Station is an old bomb shelter and a tunnel that goes under 14th Street which was used to transfer mail from the station to the Erie Post Office.
-A second tunnel runs 14 blocks north towards the bay, and was used for access to the waterfront.
+A second tunnel runs 14 blocks north towards the bay and was used for access to the waterfront.

 Our bags are packed, sunscreen is in tow, and we’re ready to get on that Ferris wheel.
 Let us know what else you’d like to try in Erie or where you’d like us to travel on our next weekend escape!